Monday, April 29, 2024

 • Faster download speeds in the United States and effects on throttling.
 There was no statistically significant impact on throttling of internet services in the United States within a year.
 If anything, FCC data show that download speed increased between 2018 and 2021.

 • Fast download and upload speeds in comparison to other countries.
-A 2022 Phoenix Center study shows that the United States has faster download countries, as well as comparable upload speeds to other developed nations (Ford, 2022).
+A 2022 Phoenix Center study shows that the United States has faster download than other countries, as well as comparable upload speeds to other developed nations (Ford, 2022).

 No comments: